 The basic supplies you should have in your kit include a spare inner tube, tire levers, patch kit, mini-pump, and a folding multi-tool.
 Even if you’re unsure how to patch a flat tire or make the necessary adjustments having the tools could mean a good passerby can help you out.

 Pack your bike safety kit and fill your water bottles, your adventure awaits you!!
-I am so excited for you to go on your “out of town” bike riding adventure!!
-There is so much activity and new growth happening in the now that it is Spring.
-I hope you have the most amazing and peaceful biking adventure!
+I am so excited for you to go to your “out of town” bike riding adventure!!